HimanshuSalunke/Nvidia-GPU-Setup-Commands-Cuda-/README.md

 python --version
 ```

-If the output is not `Python 3.10.x` (e.g., `3.10.0` or `3.10.11`), **DO NOT PROCEED**.
+If the output is not exactly:
+`Python 3.10.0`
+**DO NOT PROCEED**.

-You need to go fix your Windows Environment Variables (Path) so that Python 3.10 is the one your system uses.
+You need to uninstall other versions or fix your Windows Environment Variables (Path) so that Python 3.10.0 is the one your system uses.

 ## 🚀 Setup Instructions

-Once you've confirmed `python --version` says 3.10, run these commands in your terminal to get everything installed (these specific versions are tested and verified to work together):
+Once you've confirmed `python --version` says exactly `3.10.0`, run these commands in your terminal to get everything installed (these specific versions are tested and verified to work together):

 ```bash
 # 1. Update pip just in case